mahata/webnikki/README.md

 ## What's webnikki

-nikki (日記) is a word which means diary. webnikki is a service to publish your nikki on web :)
+nikki (日記) is a word which means diary in Japanese. webnikki is a service to publish your nikki on web :)

 ## Requirements